Are you making any of these not-so-obvious Pinterest mistakes that are hurting your shares and engagement? Here’s how to find out and fix them.

 #3.
 Using the wrong aspect ratio in your images

-It bears repeating that Pinterest favors a 2:3 aspect ratio in your Pins and that the preferred Pin size is 600 x 900 pixels.
-Still, I see Pinterest users Pinning square and horizontal Pins all the time.
+It bears repeating that Pinterest favors a 2:3 aspect ratio in your Pins and that the preferred Pin size is 1000 x 1500 pixels.
+Still, Pinterest users share square and horizontal Pins, decreasing their visibility and engagement

-If you want your Pins to be displayed properly on mobile devices (which is where 80% of all Pinterest searches happen), you need to use Pinterest’s recommended aspect ratio for your Pins.
+If you want your Pins to be displayed properly on mobile devices (where 80% of all Pinterest searches happen), you need to use Pinterest’s recommended aspect ratio for your Pins.

 This is the ideal anatomy of a Pin, according to Pinterest.